RealOrangeOne/theorangeone.net/content/posts/exposing-your-homelab.md

 Personally, I run a VPN gateway on [Vultr](https://www.vultr.com/?ref=7167289), and it works really well for my needs.
 If I don't want a service exposed to the public, I can connect to the VPN tunnel myself and access applications through that.

-Like many other things, there's no 1 right way to expose your homelab, there's always tradeoffs.
+Like many other things, there's no one right way to expose your homelab, there's always tradeoffs.
 Hopefully now you've got everything you need to make an informed decision.